Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Knowledge worker

-Knowledge workers, such as engineers and analysts, are white-collar employees whose jobs require handling or using information.
-Drucker — who foresaw the knowledge-based economy years before the rise of computing and the internet — placed a high value on workers who solved problems and thought creatively, Rosenstein said.
-He wanted to foster a culture of employees who could provide insights and ideas as well as labor.
+Knowledge workers, such as engineers and data analysts, are white-collar employees whose roles center on working with information.
+Drucker saw the shift toward a knowledge-based economy coming well before the rise of computing and the internet, and he placed a high value on employees who could solve problems and think creatively.
+As Rosenstein put it, he wanted organizations where people brought ideas and perspectives to the table, not just labor.

-Drucker introduced the term “knowledge work” in 1959, anticipating an economic shift in which intellectual capabilities would become more valuable than physical labor.
-This concept recognized that future business success would increasingly depend on employees’ ability to analyze, synthesize and apply information creatively.
+Drucker introduced the term “knowledge worker” in his 1959 book Landmarks of Tomorrow, describing a shift in which intellectual capabilities would become more valuable than physical labor.
+In practice, that meant business success would depend more on employees’ ability to interpret information, connect ideas and apply what they learn.

 Management as a liberal art